- About ECCC

 The agreement separates the areas of responsibility, so rather than having two parallel security sections; the United Nations and Cambodian Government have differing areas of responsibility that complement each other to ensure that all aspects of security and safety are covered.
 This requires close coordination and cooperation between the section chiefs.

-National team headed by His Excellency General Mao Chandara, in coordination with the Royal Government of Cambodia, the section is responsible for:
+The national team headed by His Excellency General Mao Chandara, in coordination with the Royal Government of Cambodia, the section is responsible for:

 - The perimeter security of the ECCC;